ADMINISTRATIVE UNITS OF MONGOLIA

 Demographics

-Mongolian nationals and the Khalkhas are the two main ethnic groups in this province.
+The Khalkha is the main ethnic group in this province.
 Located in the western region of Mongolia, this is a mixed region of plains and mountains which includes the southern flank of the Khangai Mountains, the mountainous Govi-Altai region, as well as the southern desert region of the Altai Mountains.

 Economy